-G. On-site Hydrology
+F. On-site Hydrology

-The subject site lies within an area of predominantly desert brush ground cover vegetation and dense, mature trees.
-It is on a gentle hillside that descends from north to south with varying slopes generally ranging from 1% to 3%.
+The project area lies within an area of predominantly desert brush ground cover vegetation, dense mature trees and is on a gentle hillside that descends from north to south with varying slopes generally ranging from 1% to 3%.
 Soils within the site are classified as 100% hydrologic soil group "D" by the Natural Resource Conservation Service (NRCS).
-The site was previously developed as a clubhouse and parking lot for the adjacent golf course.